usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - In Views/Shared/_Layout.cshtml I added a dropdown to the NavBar
 - Ran the project to see the changes, looks good.
 - Changed the 'Dropdown' name to 'Content Management'
+- Done everything works

+2023-10-30
+1237
 ADDING PROJECTS AND MODIFYING

+- Clone repo from github
+- Build the project, no errors